Operations and Maintenance

 We sand and plow when snow and ice arrives, and close roads when flooding hits.
 Our staff is on call 24 hours a day to respond to malfunctioning traffic signals, downed trees, blocked culverts, and sink holes.
 Our Winter Road Operations plan identifies the priority response routes that are cleared first.

 We also manage use of the public right-of-way, making sure the roadways are safe and protecting our investment in the transportation system.
-We issue ROW permits to folks who want to work in the road right-of-way, and we inspect the work they do to make sure it meets our requirements.
+We issue Right-of-Way permits to folks who want to work in the road right-of-way, and we inspect the work they do to make sure it meets our requirements.

 As a member of the Tualatin River Watershed Partners for Clean Water, we support public awareness and education activities that protect the Tualatin River Watershed.